 If all else fails

 Take classes or individual lessons.
 Nowadays there are so many online universities and vocational training programs out there who have embraced the benefits of distance learning methods with their students.
 If this sounds like something that interests you then consider looking into which options might be available near where you live.
-There are always ways around having trouble learning new languages despite how challenging they may seem!

 There are many ways that you can learn French from anywhere in the world.
 Although it may seem difficult, with a little perseverance and time, you will be speaking fluently in no time!